 Goldwyn was Hollywood royalty well before he made his acting debut in 1986, being the grandson of the late Metro-Goldwyn-Mayer producer Samuel Goldwyn and the late actress Frances Howard, as well as the son of the late producer Samuel Goldwyn Jr. and the late actress Jennifer Howard.
 His older brother, John, worked as a Paramount executive and his half-brother, Peter, currently owns the Samuel Goldwyn Company.

 He has also directed several movies, such as the independent film, Conviction (starring Hillary Swank) and a few episodes of the series, Dexter.

-- Chronically Killed Actor: The characters Goldwyn played in Friday the 13th Part VI: Jason Lives, Ghost, Law & Order: Criminal Intent and Dexter died.
+- Chronically Killed Actor: The characters Goldwyn played in Friday the 13th Part VI: Jason Lives, Ghost, Law & Order: Criminal Intent, Kiss the Girls, and Dexter died.
 In addition, the character he played in Designing Women was dying with AIDS, and his character in Scandal is initially on his deathbed.
 Ultimately subverted, though, since the character is alive and well as of the season 3 finale.